Esri/knowledge-pbf/README.md

 ### PBF Body

-The public proto repository contains helper classes in supported languages to encode a PBF `GraphQueryRequest` object, whose binary representation can be placed in the request body.
+The public proto repository contains helper scripts to generate PBF encoding/decoding classes in a variety of languages.
+We can use these encoding classes to encode a PBF `GraphQueryRequest` object, whose binary representation can be placed in the request body.
 Be sure to set the `Content-Type` on the request header to `application/octet-stream` to indicate the body is an __unknown binary__ file.

 When a POST request with a PBF binary body is sent to the Knowledge Graph Service (KGS), the response will be streamed.